mcjkurz/qhchina/docs/projects/sublime-narrative/index.md

 # The Sublime as a Narrative Technology

 Words transmit not only semantic meaning but also affective energy.
-This project proposes a new, cross-cultural theory of the sublime, viewing it as a narrative "technology" and thus reversing Fredric Jameson's notion of the "technological sublime."
-Drawing on cognitive science and computational criticism, this project conceptualizes the sublime as a synchronized distribution of two distinct vocabularies within a text.
+Drawing on cognitive science and computational criticism, this project conceptualizes the sublime as a synchronized distribution of two distinct vocabularies within a narrative.
 A steady accumulation of words describing powerful natural phenomena is strategically entangled with the narrative's plot-specific terms to culminate in a powerful, boundary-crossing experience for the reader.

 ## Publications